 In terms of Section 72(1)(a) of the National Ports Act (Act No. 12 of 2005) ("the Act"), the National Ports Authority ("NPA") is required, with the approval of the Ports Regulator ("the Regulator"), to determine tariffs for services and facilities offered by the NPA and to annually publish a tariff book containing those tariffs.
-In addition, the Regulator, in terms of section 30(1)(a) is required to "exercise economic regulation of the ports system in line with governments objectives".
-The Directives in terms of Section 30(3) of the Act, which were approved on the 13th July 2009 (gazetted on the 6th of August, 2009) and amended on the 29th of January, 2010, require that the Regulator, when considering the proposed tariffs for NPA, must ensure that such tariffs allow the NPA to:
+The Directives in terms of Section 30(3) of the Act, which were approved on the 13th July 2009 (gazetted on the 6th August 2009) and amended on 29 January 2010 require that the Regulator, when considering the proposed tariffs for NPA, must ensure that such tariffs allow the NPA to: